-Alzheimer's disease research at The Friedman Brain Institute integrates basic, clinical, and translational research to better understand the molecular basis of the disease and improve treatment.
+Alzheimer's disease research at The Friedman Brain Institute integrates basic, clinical, and translational research to better understand the molecular pathology of the disease and improve treatment.

 Interdisciplinary research programs span genetics and genomics, preclinical cellular and animal models, patient-oriented research and clinical trials.
 Using state-of-the-art approaches, we continue to make breakthroughs in multiple aspects of dementia research.
 Our diverse team publishes more than 50 articles per year in peer-reviewed journals.
 Three interrelated centers focus on different aspects of Alzheimer’s disease including basic, translational, and patient-oriented research and clinical care.
 They are: the Loeb Center for Alzheimer’s Disease, the Alzheimer’s Disease Research Center, and the Center for Cognitive Health.